 While we cannot quote the cost a local builder might charge, we can help estimate the total cost of a home by providing you with a firm quote for our packages and a sense for what a local builder in your geography might charge.
 We will also, of course, help you find a local builder if you don't already have one in-hand.
 Whatever the final cost, we are confident it will be materially lower and of higher quality than if a comparable home were "stick-built" without the benefits of our mill-built packages and proven home designs.

-The best way to answer the question is to reach out to our sales team and let them help you find a home and a price that works for you.
+The best way to answer the question is to reach out to one of our Home Sales Consultants and let them help you find a home and a price that works for you.

 Ceiling heights vary from 7'1/2" feet to 12' or more, and are a function of each design style.

-We use kiln dried lumber for all studs, floor joists and rafters, because it is known for its strength and resistance to warpage.
-Like the historic houses that we replicate, we intend that our homes will last for hundreds of years and be passed on from generation to generation.
+We use kiln dried lumber for all studs, floor joists and rafters.
+Kiln dried lumber is known for its strength and resistance to warping.
+Like the historic houses that we replicate, we intend that our homes will last for hundreds of years and be passed down from generation to generation.
 For this reason we use only top quality materials in our homes, and use strict design criteria intended to enable our homes to withstand the rigors of the Northeast climate.

-Most homes built today claim to be designed to last “a lifetime”.
+Most homes built today claim to be designed to "last a lifetime”.
 Unfortunately, in today's world of disposable commodities, "lifetime" for a new home typically means 50 years or less.
-Connor Mill-Built Homes are built to last hundreds of years.
-The classic designs ensure that they will not fall out of fashion, and they are built only with structural elements of time-tested and proven materials.
-Although built primarily of wood, with maintenance, homeowners can expect the finishes to endure an exceptionally long time.
-We are happy to provide you with specific information on any of our materials.
+Our homes are built to last hundreds of years.
+Our classic designs ensure that they will not fall out of fashion and are built only with structural elements of time-tested and proven materials.
+Although built primarily of wood, with maintenance a homeowner can expect the finishes to endure an exceptionally long time.
 The result of this durability is a tremendous savings in the embodied energy of your home over its lifetime.